 - Section 223 approval - applicant applies for a s223 approval, which approves the title plan, showing the new boundaries.

-Engage a Surveyor
+2. Engage a surveyor

+- If you are considering undertaking a subdivision you will need to speak to a surveyor.
 You will need a surveyor to create the final legal plans.
 Engaging the surveyor from the outset can be helpful, and if necessary they can act as your agent to take you through the subdivision consent process.

-Depending on the size of the subdivision, you and your surveyor may wish to have a meeting with planning and assets staff at the Council.
+- Depending on the size of the subdivision, you and your surveyor may wish to have a meeting with planning and assets staff at the Council.
 The Duty Planner will be able to advise you if this would help, and can arrange the meeting for you.

+- An application and scheme plan need to be submitted showing the boundaries of the existing site and the proposed new lots.
 The plan will need to show the size and location of the new lots, the location of any current buildings, roads and significant natural areas (including springs, streams, water races, reserves and easements) as well as any other information that we may require to assess the effect of the subdivision on the environment.

 You may wish to submit a draft subdivision plan, or bring one to discuss with the Duty Planner prior to submitting your subdivision application.
 This may save you time and cost when you lodge your application.

+You will need to include an Assessment of the Environmental Effects with your application.
+This information will depend on the type of subdivision and where it is located.
 The assessment would identify the potential effects on the environment.
 If there is likely to be any adverse effects, the assessment would state the ways that these can be either avoided, mitigated or remedied.

-5. Assessing your application
+6. Processing your application

-A planner will assess your application.
-This will involve a site inspection and checking the that the application is in line with the District Plan requirements for your particular zone.
+- A planner will assess your application.
+This will involve a site inspection and checking that the application is in line with the District Plan requirements for your particular zone.
 Subdivisions that comply will be processed on a non-notified basis and a decision will be made within 20 working days.

-We will most likely impose conditions on the consent that you will need to comply with.
+- We will most likely impose conditions on the consent that you will need to comply with.
 There should be no surprises, as we will have already discussed these things with you prior to lodging the consent.